The mass hysteria over covid-19 is causing problems, even in those uninfected.

 My hands themselves were sore from so much washing.
 They’re now red, dry and itchy and have tiny dermatitis spots on them.
 I pat them dry and moisturise after each wash- my hands have never felt so smooth nor smelled so floral and feminine.
 Even my fingernails had started to look more healthy!

 Next week, I want to move on from Covid-19.
-Of course, I understand that you’re probably like me and maybe you’re very worried about it, but I also feel like our constant hashing on about it and talking about it isn’t improving our mental health.
-There are a lot of people talking and writing about it right now (understandable, of course!), but whilst we’re washing our hands regularly and staying home, we also need a break from it all, we need a distraction, we want some relief.
+Of course, I understand that you’re probably like me, and maybe you’re very worried about it, but I also feel like our constant hashing on about it and talking about it isn’t improving our mental health.
+There are many people talking and writing about it right now (understandable, of course!), but whilst we’re washing our hands regularly and staying home, we also need a break from it all, we need a distraction, we want some relief.

 Something that I love to do after each day of overwhelming updates, is flip over to Good News Network.
 Instead of the scary figures and terrifying statistics, it helps to balance out the bad with some good.
-It’s not great news admittedly, but it’s the small acts of kindness that go on in the world despite the virus, and occasionally some really big good news, like some progress on a vaccine, or a new treatment.
+It’s not great news, admittedly, but it’s the small acts of kindness that go on in the world despite the virus, and occasionally some really big good news, like progress on a vaccine or a new treatment.

 Last night, I read about an American man who used a drone to ask a woman out on a date.
 This little bit of ingenious thinking goes to show that when faced with an obstacle, people really will go out of their way to overcome.
 When we read about things like this, it can uplift our spirits and help us to see all that is good in the world.

-Also last night, we had the #ClapForCarers here in the UK.
-At 8pm, people throughout the UK clapped, people stood out in their gardens and clapped.
-We clapped for our NHS, our carers, all of the people on the frontline in this pandemic.
+Also last night, we had the #ClapForCarers here in the UK at 8pm.
+We clapped for our NHS, our carers, and all of the people on the frontline in this pandemic.
 As a former NHS worker, I was moved to tears.

-“We didn’t have this with swine flu” I sobbed softly.
-It was true, we didn’t.
+“We didn’t have this with swine flu”, I sobbed softly.
 Nobody was really using social media to encourage events like these back then.
 Facebook existed, but nobody used it to round up community support.
 I remember crying at the time, though that had more to do with getting another dose of hand sanitiser in another blasted paper cut than it had to do with anything else.
 The folks on the front line are dealing with life and death every day, and my hands just looked like I’d challenged a paper shredder to a bust-up.

-As this pandemic rolls on, I also want to stop comparing Covid-19 to Swine Flu.
-I hope that a treatment (and moreover, a vaccine) is found soon, but they are two entirely different pandemics.
-When you work on the front line, it is a stressful situation, whether you’re treating people or merely dealing with the piles of paperwork that go on behind the scenes.
-I don’t want to downplay Covid-19 as less serious, because it is still serious, and we all need to stick together and we all need to work together at this time.
-Pandemics should not be ranked by bigger or smaller.
+As this pandemic rolls on, I also want to stop comparing Covid-19 to H1N1 swine flu.
+I hope that a treatment (and, moreover, a vaccine) is found soon, but they are two entirely different pandemics.
+When you work on the frontline, it is a stressful situation, whether you’re treating people or merely dealing with the piles of paperwork that go on behind the scenes.
+I don’t want to downplay Covid-19 as less severe – perhaps it is, but in another way.
+Pandemics should not be ranked as bigger or smaller.
 A pandemic is still a pandemic, full stop.

 My job may never have been dealing with people, but my job did involve handling death certificates, lots and lots of death certificates during the wintertime, which happens annually in the NHS.
-I remember a week during the H1N1 pandemic that I had about 24 death certificates .and only 5 birth reports, followed by a week of about 7 and 2, and it was like that for a while.
-I felt surrounded by death and it made me start analysing my own health for every tiny symptom of Swine Flu, even if, tucked away in my back office, I wasn’t anywhere close to the disease..
-It was depressing and it does take a toll on your mental health in the end, so to all of the health and social care workers at this time, no matter how big or small your role is in this pandemic – know that I’m with you right now, cheering you on.
+A week during the H1N1 pandemic, I remember that I had about 24 death certificates .and only 5 birth reports, followed by a week of about 7 and 2, and it was like that for a while.
+I felt surrounded by death, and it made me start analysing my own health for every tiny symptom of Swine Flu, even if, tucked away in my back office, I wasn’t anywhere close to the disease.
+It was depressing, and it does take a toll on your mental health in the end, so to all of the health and social care workers at this time, no matter how big or small your role is in this pandemic – know that I’m with you right now, cheering you on.